2021–2022 United Kingdom censuses: Results on sexual orientation and gender identity

 Results on sexual orientation and gender identity questions were released on 6 January 2023.
 Similarly to the religion question, this question was voluntary but was answered by 92.5% of the population of England and Wales.
-89.4% of the population described themselves as straight or heterosexual.
-1.5% described themselves as "Gay or lesbian", 1.3% as "Bisexual" and 0.3% were described as having "[an]other sexual orientation" (with the most common being pansexual, asexual and queer).
+89.4% of the population described themselves as straight or heterosexual, 1.5% described themselves as "Gay or lesbian", 1.3% as "Bisexual" and 0.3% were described as having "[an]other sexual orientation" (with the most common being pansexual, asexual and queer).
 The remaining 7.5% did not answer.
-0.54% answered 'No' to the census question 'Is the gender you identify with the same as your sex registered at birth?'
+0.5% answered 'No' to the census question 'Is the gender you identify with the same as your sex registered at birth?'
+Alice Sullivan, professor of sociology at University College London, reported that in the 16 to 24 age group, 1% answered 'No' to the question.
+She said that females were more likely than males to answer 'No' in that age group, whereas in other age groups females were more likely to answer 'Yes'.